We currently have affordable rental housing in the Sydney Metro, Central Coast and Hunter regions, and some in SE Queensland on occasion.

 To ensure the affordable rental housing goes to people who need it, each listing will usually have a maximum household income limit.

 Each provider will assess your application against their own eligibility criteria.
-This could mean some properties you are eligible for, and others you aren’t.
+This could mean some properties you are eligible for, and others you are not.
 WelcomeMat will help you with this process.

 As requirements may differ between providers it’s best to approach each listed property, and whether you are eligible, independently.